Inzhenerka/docs.getdbt.tech/website/docs/guides/redshift-qs.md

 6. Click **Save**.
 7. Set up your personal development credentials by going to **Your profile** > **Credentials**.
-8. Select your project using the Redshift connection.
+8. Select your project that uses the Redshift connection.
 9. Click the **configure your development environment and add a connection** link.
 This directs you to a page where you can enter your personal development credentials.
 10. Set your development credentials.
 These credentials will be used by <Constant name="cloud" /> to connect to Redshift.
 Those credentials (as provided in your CloudFormation output) will be:
     - **Username** &mdash; `dbtadmin`